stefanvoegelisrf/vides/epub/index.md

 #### Ideas

-Gert Dumbar - "Oh and another thing is don’t use Helvetica please!"
+- Gert Dumbar - "Oh and another thing is don’t use Helvetica please!"
 [Medium - Gert Dumbar in an Interview with Graham Sturt](https://medium.com/dutch-design-heroes/dutch-design-heroes-gert-dumbar-17cde989261d)

-Studio Dumbar now uses Haas Grotesk, which is originated from Helvetica.
+  - Studio Dumbar now uses Haas Grotesk, which is originated from Helvetica.
 [Linotype - Neue Haas Grotesk](https://www.linotype.com/de/6598/neue-haas-grotesk.html)
+- Create a visual identity for Studio Dumbar
+- Analyze works and describe a possible way of work to achieve the results that they achieved

 #### Studio Dumbar on strategy/identity